Facebook Pixel

 Logo

-SGD to Yen Forecast 2025-2030: Predictions and Analysis
+SGD to Yen Forecast 2026-2030: Predictions and Analysis

-Written by Antonio Di Giacomo
+Review Icon Written by: Antonio Di Giacomo

 Table of Contents

-The outlook for the Singapore Dollar against the Japanese Yen (SGD/JPY) in 2025 is defined by a stark policy divide.
+The outlook for the Singapore Dollar against the Japanese Yen (SGD/JPY) in 2026 is defined by a stark policy divide.
 While Singapore's central bank is expected to maintain a tightening bias, the Bank of Japan is set to remain dovish, creating a structural bullish bias for the SGD.

 In this article, we will analyze the base-case, bullish, and bearish scenarios for the currency pair.
 We will explore how factors like central bank intervention and shifts in global risk sentiment could push SGD/JPY toward significantly different trading ranges through 2026-2030, underscoring that while the path of least resistance is higher, significant volatility risks remain.